ashatidealiq/EquityEnsemble/README.md

 This project uses a collection of deep learning models to assess the impact of different types of data on equity prices.

-The three types of data are:
+The three types of data we are interested in are:

 1. News data
 2. Technical data